 Hip replacements, approved by the FDA in the 1960s, are sent to market through the agency’s 510(k) clearance program.
 The approval process allows companies to demonstrate their device is “substantially equivalent” to existing devices.

 Approved in 2011, metal-on-metal hip replacements were initially believed to be an advancement.
-Today, the FDA categorizes them as class III, higher risk devices.
+Today, the FDA has removed all metal-on-metal hip replacements from U.S. markets and only approved two metal-on-metal hip resurfacing devices.
 Metal-on-metal hip replacements have been associated with high rates of failure and complications, causing manufacturers to recall faulty devices.

 Hip Implant Manufacturers